[Home ] [Archive] [ فارسی ]

 Abstract

-Poetry and painting are two different ways to create works of art, and their close correlation has always been the consideration of art history researchers and literary critics.
-Sohrab Sepehri is an artist who has tested his taste in both the fields of poetry and painting.
-Therefore, the present research, targeting a select collection of paintings of trees and Hasht Ketab (Eight Books) of Sepahri, in the light of the theory of Panofsky's Iconology, deals with a comparative and interdisciplinary study of these works.
-It also focuses on the image of trees in both poetic and painting media to analyze and explain the various structural and semantic aspects of common icons in order to discover the characteristics and connections between his poetic world and the art of painting.
-The main question is why and how the image of a tree acts differently in two linguistic and visual systems.
-Sepehri's approach to the element of tree in both poetry and painting contrasts with such concepts as dynamism and static, life and death, rootedness and rootlessness, fertility and infertile, openness, closure, and junction and disjunction whereas it sometimes gets very close to each other in such themes as strangeness and the sense of suspense.
-Sepehri is under the influence of the paradigm of modern Iranian painting in drawing the image of the tree and its space, in which the space is basically contracted, dark, and desperate.
-That's why the trees in his works act mostly in the direction of rupture.
-They move in the direction of disjunction from the world and the essence of existence which can be an allegory of Sepaheri's objective world.
-However, the image of the tree in his poems is in line with the dominant concepts - a symbol of growth, freshness, and vitality - at the usual level far from the rhetorical signs and the uncommon domain of connotation in Persian literature.
-It is in fact an explanation of the ideal world of the poet.
+Poetry and painting are two different paths for creating works of art, and their close relationship has always been of interest to art history researchers and literary critics.
+Sohrab Sepehri is an artist who tested his taste in both poetry and painting.
+Therefore, using purposive sampling of Sepehri’s paintings of trees and his Hasht Ketab (Eight Books) poems, and based on Panofsky’s theory of iconology, the present research is a comparative study of these works.
+It focuses on the images of trees in his poetry and painting to analyze and explain various structural and semantic aspects of common icons to discover the characteristics and connections between his poetic world and his art of painting.
+The current research tries to answer the questions of why and how the tree image acts differently in the two linguistic and visual systems.
+Sepehri’s approach to the ‘tree image’ in both poetry and painting is contrasting in such concepts as dynamism and staticity, life and death, rootedness and rootlessness, fertility and infertility, openness and closure, and disconnection and connection, while it is sometimes approaching in themes such as strangeness and the sense of suspense.
+The results showed that Sepehri is under the influence of the paradigm of modern Iranian painting in drawing the image of the tree and its space, in which the space is mainly contracted, dark, and desperate.
+Hence, the trees in his works move in the direction of disconnection from the world and the essence of existence which can be an allegory of Sepehri’s objective world.
+However, the image of the tree in his poems is in line with the dominant common concepts - a symbol of growth, freshness, and vitality - which is far from the rhetorical signs and the uncommon domain of connotation in Persian literature.
+It is, in a way, an explanation of the ideal world of the poet.

 Page 1 from 1